CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/INF.9 Mobile Workplace.md

 Because mobile data carriers and end devices are used in very different environments, they are exposed to a variety of threats.
 These include, for example, damaging environmental influences (for example, high or too low temperatures), as well as dust, moisture or transport damage.

-In addition to these influences, the operating environments with their different levels of security must be taken into account.
+In addition to these influences, the operating environments with their different levels of security must also be taken into account.
 Especially smartphones, tablets, laptops and similar mobile devices are not only mobile, but can also communicate with other IT systems.
 In this case, for example, malicious programs can be transmitted or sensitive information can be copied.
 In this way, tasks may no longer be fulfilled, customer appointments may not be performed, or IT systems may be damaged.

 ### 2 3 Manipulation or destruction of IT systems, accessories, information and software on the mobile workstation
 It may be easier to manipulate or destroy IT systems, accessories, information and software that are used on a mobile device than in the institution.
 The mobile workstation is often accessible to third parties.
 Also here the central protective measures of the institution are not present, for example, porter services.
 If IT systems, accessories, information or software are manipulated or destroyed, the employee at the mobile workstation is often only able to work to a limited extent.
 In addition, destroyed IT components or software solutions may need to be replaced, which requires both financial and time resources.